7bitcoder/7bitDI/Docs/advanced-guides/register-utility-class.rst

 ========================================

 Library provides simple template RegisterService_ utility class.
-This base class can be used to automatically register class in service collection with use of specjalized TRegisterer.
+This base class can be used to automatically register class in service collection with use of specialised TRegisterer.
 There are already created aliases RegisterSingleton_, RegisterScoped_, RegisterTransient_ that are registering services in GlobalServices_ singleton.